The Black Market and Retail Price Maintenance

 I had always assumed that shopkeepers didn't like Retail Price Maintence because they wanted to charge more, so as to increase their profit.
 In fact the reverse was true.
 Many wanted to charge less to increase their trade.

 My main experience of this was when my husband and I set up home in the early 1960s, nearly 20 years after the end of the war.
 Like all newly married couples, money was tight and any way that we could legally save on our purchases was welcome.
-We found that we could get percentage reductions by belonging to organisations which we did.
+We found that we could get percentage reductions by belonging to certain organisations which we did.

 I suppose it must have been legal by then because there was nothing underhand about it.
 I assume, though, that it must have been illegal during the war.